castleproject/Core/README.md

 * `FEATURE_TARGETEXCEPTION` - enabled catching a `TargetException`. `System.Reflection.TargetException` is implemented by .NET Core but not exposed by corefx.
 * `FEATURE_TEST_COM` - enables COM Interop tests.
 * `FEATURE_TEST_SERILOGINTEGRATION` - enables Serilog intergration tests.
-* `FEATURE_XUNITNET` - provides an NUnit shim that runs over xUnit.net to be used for .NET Core.

 The `__MonoCS__` symbol is used only in unit tests when compiled on Mono to work around Mono defects and non-Windows differences, however we are trying to move away from platform specific symbols as much as possible.